napari/napari/docs/CORE_DEV_GUIDE.md

 experience.
 Repeat yourself liberally, and, if you don’t recognize a contributor, point them to our development guide, or other GitHub workflow tutorials around the web.
-Do not assume that they know how GitHub works (e.g., many don't realize that adding a commit automatically updates a pull request).
+Do not assume that they know how GitHub works (many don't realize that adding a commit automatically updates a pull request for example).
 Gentle, polite, kind encouragement can make the difference between a new core developer and an abandoned pull request.